nghilevi/java-beverage-machine-simulator/README.md

 When start the simulator, it's up to you to choose whether or not "the time to make a cup of coffee" is taken into consideration:

-Use this when the time of making a cup of coffee is NOT taken into account:
+In Main.java, use this when the time of making a cup of coffee is NOT taken into account:
 ```sh
 coffeeMachineSimulator=new CoffeeMachineSimulator(START_WORKING_TIME,WORKING_DURATION);
 ```